 Fans of the Rupert Grint movie Cherrybomb can generally be split into two categories: devoted Malachy/Luke shippers who simply ignore Michelle's existence; and batshit crazy, foaming-at-the-mouth Malachy/Luke shippers who openly detest Michelle and loudly wish her dead.
 This is a pretty extreme reaction given that in canon, both guys are seemingly straight and spend most of the movie competing for Michelle's affections.
 That said, several cast members have alluded to the strong homoerotic subtext of Malachy and Luke's relationship, so it probably doesn't exist entirely in the minds of yaoi fangirls.

 However, this only applied to The Avengers, and not to the Marvel Cinematic Universe movies that those characters originated in.
-But in the case of Captain America, Steve/Bucky tends to heavily rival, if not eclipse, Steve/Peggy in many fan circle.
+But in the case of Captain America, Steve/Bucky tends to heavily rival, if not eclipse, Steve/Peggy and Steve/Tony in many fan circles.
+Which makes sense — Steve's relationship with Bucky is arguably the biggest overarching theme of his series of films, and by extension, his character arc.

 And the Thor movies, where Thor/Sif and Thor/Loki are both more popular than Thor/Jane.